5/12/2025

 Analyst, Goldman Sachs

-Hi, this is Jake on from Matt.
+Hi, this is Jake on for Matt.
 Thank you for taking my question.
-One thing I wanted to dig a little bit more into is on exactly what you're seeing throughout the US academic and market, and is weakness kind of isolated to strictly instrument purchases on a go-forward basis, given the strength we saw in consumables this quarter?
+One thing I wanted to dig a little bit more into is on like exactly what you're seeing throughout the U.S. academic and market and is weakness kind of isolated to, you know, strictly instrument purchases on a go-forward basis, you know, given the strength we saw in consumables this quarter.
 And then my follow-up, I'll just ask both up front.
-One, can you update us on your FDA submission timeline, particularly like how long from submission to approval, and should a competitor receive FDA approval in 2025?
-How can you counteract the potential first mover advantage there?
-Great, thank you.
+One, can you update us on your FDA submission timeline, particularly like how long from submission to approval?
+And should a competitor receive FDA approval in 2025, how can you counteract the potential first mover advantage there?
+Great.
+Thank you.

 speaker

 Thanks, Jake.
-I'm gonna take your question on Alzheimer's testing, and then I'll let Vandana talk a little bit about, give some color on academia and the market.
-So on the Alzheimer's diagnostic front, we're super excited about our test.
-It's the multi-marker algorithmic test.
+I'm going to take your question on Alzheimer's testing, and then I'll let Vandana talk a little bit about Give Some Color on academia and that market.
+So on the Alzheimer's diagnostic front, We're super excited about our test.
+It's a multi-marker algorithmic test.
 This is a market differentiating test.
 We continue to invest in both identifying big partners to give them access to the test, partners with large distribution networks, and then building the infrastructure from our own lab.
 So we intend to complete enrollment of the clinical trials in the back half of the year.
-And as we complete those trials, we'll be submitting our FDA application.
-When I look at the sort of near-term and long-term for Alzheimer's-based testing, I think a big part of this market is laboratory-developed testing.
-And in a algorithmic approach, there's probably going to be some level of laboratory-developed tests that are in the market.
-And an FDA-approved test is obviously gonna help, but I don't think it's going to be one FDA test, and that's it, or LDT test, and that's it.
-I think there's gonna be some sort of combination of offerings in the market, and we're working hard to make sure that our FDA test comes through.
-And then at a very high level on the academia before, but I'm gonna provide some color.
-You mentioned the consumables business, absolutely.
-We have a over ,000-instrument fleet of platforms in the market.
+And, you know, as we complete those trials, we'll be submitting our FDA application.
+You know, when I look at the sort of near-term and long-term for Alzheimer's-based testing, I think a big part of this market is laboratory-developed testing.
+And in an algorithmic approach, there's probably going to be some level of laboratory-developed tests that are in the market.
+An FDA-approved test is obviously going to help, but I don't think it's going to be one FDA test and that's it, or LDT test and that's it.
+I think there's going to be some sort of combination of offerings in the market, and we're working hard to make sure that our FDA test comes through.
+And then, at a very high level on the academia before, rather than provide some color, You mentioned the consumables business.
+Absolutely.
+We have over 1,000 instrument fleet of platforms in the market.
 And if you look at each of the HDX platforms in our own accelerator lab, they generate approximately a million dollars each.
-And that's a high-throughput instrument.
-So when we look at our strategic initiatives, the one core thing that we do day and night is build and expand that menu for our customers.
+And that's a high throughput instrument.
+So when we look at our strategic initiatives, the one core thing that we do day and night is design. build and expand that menu for our customers.
 And that menu tends to be, as I mentioned on Kyle's question, the latest in neurology.
-It's gonna have the latest in immunology and very exciting markers as we see synergies between Equia and Quantarix related to oncology.
+It's going to have the latest in immunology and very exciting markers as we see synergies between ACOIA and Quanterix related to oncology.

 speaker